novel & fiction

 When I did a book tour for my first novel, someone asked, “Have you sold the film rights?”
 And when I said yes, there was this gasp, like I’d been showered with pixie dust because Hollywood wanted my...

-Weights and Measures
+Weights & Measures

-PROXIMITY Do our characters have to be two thousand miles apart, or three miles apart?
+Proximity Do our characters have to be two thousand miles apart, or three miles apart?
 If we are trying to convey a sense of distance, remember that distance is relative.
 Let’s say that our...

 Setting Up the Argument